julyfun/how-to/langs/python/pip/install/specify-cuda-version-in-setup-py-when-pip-install-e.md

 - method above is ok to download, but still failed to build.

-This succeed for building sam-2 with cu118:
+The following succeeds for building sam-2 with cu118:

 ```
 pip install torch==2.3.1 torchvision==0.18.1 torchaudio==2.3.1 --index-url https://download.pytorch.org/whl/cu118